felixge/fgprof/README.md

 ![](./assets/pprof_cpu.png)

-But before we get carried away with that, let's quickly double check this assumption by manually timing our function calls with `time.Since()` as described above:
+But before we get carried away, let's quickly double check this assumption by manually timing our function calls with `time.Since()` as described above:

 ```
 slowNetworkRequest: 66.815041ms